-4) Pole to a plane
+4) Pole to plane

-Pole: An intersection point of the normal vector of a given plane and a hollow sphere of which center is contained in the given plane.
+- Pole: An intersection point of the normal vector of a given plane and a hollow sphere of which center is contained in the given plane.
 It is located in either hemisphere: upper or lower hemisphere.

-3D Cartesian coordinates of normal vector of a joint whose dip direction() and dip() are given (when +Z axis points vertical up):
+% 3D Cartesian coordinates of normal vector of a joint whose dip direction(β) and dip(α) are given: